 TEB administers the Voluntary Closing Agreement Program (TEB VCAP) to assist governmental issuers in resolving violations of the federal tax laws applicable to their tax-exempt bonds, tax credit bonds, or direct pay bonds (tax-advantaged bonds).
-Under TEB VCAP, issuers can conclusively resolve violations through the execution of closing agreements with the Service.
+Under TEB VCAP, issuers can conclusively resolve violations through the execution of closing agreements with the IRS.

 The primary objective of TEB VCAP is to encourage issuers and other parties to bond transactions to exercise due diligence in complying with applicable federal tax laws and to provide a vehicle to correct tax violations as expeditiously as possible.
 As such, unlike private letter rulings, closing agreements under TEB VCAP may not conclusively resolve matters of tax law relating to future events or actions impacting the tax-advantaged status of bonds.